AppertaFoundation/oe_installer/README.md

 + oe-migrate: performs database migrations (normally used after a change to a newer code branch)
 + oe-fix: fixes some links to yii framework and vendor libraries when switching between pre- and post-1.12 releases

-For example, to get the latest build and all database changes, you will need to run oe-update, followed by oe-migrate (or oe-reset).
+For example, to get the latest build and all database changes, you will need to run oe-update, followed by oe-migrate (or oe-reset); you will also need to remove the contents of the /var/www/openeyes/assets folder to ensure you get the latest .js files and other assets.

 ### Additional development tools